-- the period of the suspension and the dates on which the suspension will begin and end - the reasons for the suspension - he arrangements for returning to school, including any commitments to be entered into by the student and the parents (for example, parents might be asked to reaffirm their commitment to the Code of Behaviour) - the provision for an appeal to the Board of Management - the right to appeal to the Secretary General of the Department of Education and Science (Education Act 1998, section 29).
+- the period of the suspension and the dates on which the suspension will begin and end - the reasons for the suspension - the arrangements for returning to school, including any commitments to be entered into by the student and the parents (for example, parents might be asked to reaffirm their commitment to the Code of Behaviour) - the provision for an appeal to the Board of Management - the right to appeal to the Secretary General of the Department of Education and Science (Education Act 1998, section 29).

-Where the total number of days for which the student has been suspended in the current school year reaches twenty days, parents may appeal the suspension under section 29 of the Education Act 1998, as amended by the Education (Miscellaneous Provisions) Act 2007.
-At the time when parents are being formally notified of such a suspension, they and the student should be told about their right to appeal to the Secretary General of the Department of Education and Science under section 29 of the Education Act 1998, and should be given information about how to appeal.
+Where the total number of days for which the student has been suspended in the current school year reaches twenty days, parents may appeal the suspension under Sections 29(1)(a) and 29(1)(b) of the Education Act, 1998 (applicable to appeals made from 12th November 2020 onwards).
+At the time when parents are being formally notified of such a suspension, they and the student should be told about their right to appeal to the Secretary General of the Department of Education and Science under 29(1)(a) and 29(1)(b) of the Education Act, 1998 and should be given information about how to appeal.